 A serial number identifies your power supply.
 The serial number encodes the country of manufacture, the week of the latest significant design change, and a unique sequential number.
-The letter "KR" or "MY" designates Korea or

-Malaysia as the country of manufacture respectively.
-For Korea, the first one digit indicates the year (4=1994, 5=1995, and so forth), and the second two digits indicate the week.
-For Malaysia, the first two digits indicate Keysight year and the second two digits indicate the work-week.
-The remaining digits of the serial number are a unique, five-digit number (Korea) or four-digit number (Malaysia) assigned sequentially.
+The letter "KR" designates Korea as the country of manufacture, the first one digit indicates the year (4=1994, 5=1995, and so forth), and the second two digits indicate the week.
+The remaining digits of the serial number are a unique, five-digit number assigned sequentially.

-If a yellow Change Sheet is supplied with this manual, its purpose is to explain any differences between your instrument and the instrument described in this manual.
+If the serial number on your supply does not agree with those on the title page of the manual, a yellow Change Sheet is supplied with the manual to explain the difference between your instrument and the instrument described by this manual.
 The Change Sheet may also contain information for correcting errors in the manual.